 Findings

 The comparison between the effects of testing deaf and hard-of-hearing students using DVD video technology accompanying the written test and using the written test alone could not be completed.
 The absence of standard scores for the CAT6 prevented examination of any testing effects.
 The administration procedure of the CAT6 via DVD technology was reviewed.
-Participants were interviewed about their testing experiences.
-Participants' teachers were also asked about their observations of the test administration procedures and their students' responses.
-Although some students preferred the written test to that of the DVD because it took less time to take, all reported that the signed test was easier to understand.
+Although some students preferred the written test over the test using signed administration (recorded on DVD) because it took less time to take, all reported that the signed test was easier to understand.
 Student surveys and teacher surveys were developed as products of the interviews.